agb32/cosmadoc/docs/source/excalibur.md

 # ExCALIBUR

-ExCALIBUR is the UK Exascale preparation scheme, providing hardware and software effort in order to prepare the UK HPC community for forthcoming Exascale services.
+ExCALIBUR was the UK Exascale preparation scheme (2019-2024), providing hardware and software effort in order to prepare the UK HPC community for forthcoming Exascale services.

 COSMA hosts several enabling hardware prototype systems funded by ExCALIBUR, which are hosted as part of the [HPC Hardware Laboratory](hardwarelab.html):